odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

     ![Figure 6](/practices/common-data-definitions/semantic-to-implementation-assets-and-schemas.svg)
     > Figure 6: Schemas describe the structure of the data store in a digital resource (described by the asset in the catalog)

     A schema is typically attached to only one asset since it is classified and linked to other elements assuming that the asset/schema combinations describes the particular collection of data stored in the associated digital resource.
-However, there is still a role for the common definitions to provide preferred schema structures for software developers, data engineers and data scientists to use when they create implementations of new digital resources.
+However, there is still a role for the subject area materials to provide preferred schema structures for software developers, data engineers and data scientists to use when they create implementations of new digital resources.

     When a new asset is created, the schema definition in the subject area can be used as a template to define the schema for the asset (see figure 7).
 Then: